cmaxw/devchat-eleventy/src/iphreaks/ips-256-airbuddy-with-gui.md

 ### **Summary**

-The panel discusses Guilherme's new product AirBuddy, an app that helps you connect AirPods to your computer.
+The panel discusses Guilherme's new product AirBuddy, an app he wrote that helps you connect AirPods to your computer.

 ### **Links**